ExpressLRS/Docs/docs/quick-start/tx-flash2400.md

 *Note: The `NamimnoRC_Flash_2400_TX_via_WiFi` Target will work for this method too!*

 With the correct target selected and [Firmware Options](/quick-start/firmware-options) set, **Build** your firmware using the ExpressLRS Configurator.
 Once it's done, it should open the Target folder for you where the `firmware.elrs` file is.
-Do not close this window so you can easily locate the correct file to upload to the module.
+Do not close this window so you can easily locate the correct file to copy to your Radio SD Card.

 Copy the `firmware.elrs` file into your radio's SD Card `/FIRMWARE` folder.